 Ballard is home to us now, and we couldn’t be happier.
 It feels more like our situation in Clinton Hill, Brooklyn, where everything was walkable, and I could go more than a week without moving my car.
 It’s definitely more of a favorite for the locals and more off the beaten path, but there’s so much to explore here that I recommend all visitors spend at least a few hours in this neighborhood.
-So, we put together a full Ballard, Seattle neighborhood guide with all of our recommendations.
+So, we put together a full Ballard, Seattle neighborhood guide with our recommendations.

 Let’s dive into our full Ballard neighborhood guide, which I will update constantly as we discover new favorites.